JNOSQL/demos-se/artemis-demo-java-se/cassandra/README.md

 # casandra-demo

-A diana project with Java SE using using Column API with Cassandra as driver implementation.
+An Artemis project with Java SE using using Column API with Cassandra as driver implementation.

 ![Cassandra Project](https://github.com/JNOSQL/jnosql-site/blob/master/assets/img/logos/cassandra.png)